bryanjos/jspg/README.md

 ## Usage
 `jspg <app_name>` - Creates a new JavaScript project.
 This is used for either creating a node or JavaScript library project `jspg <app_name> -w` - Creates a new JavaScript web project.
 This is used for defining a frontend project

+## Code
+Designed so that you can write your code and tests in ES2015 JavaScript. `jsx` is allowed as well.

 ## Tools
 This project by default uses standard, popular tools for: